streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

    select, compare = st.tabs(["Select members", "Compare selected"])
    ```

-1. Indent the code following the line in the previous step and group into the two new tabs.
+1. Indent the code following the line in the previous step and group it into the two new tabs.

    ```python
    with select: # Add select tab #############################################